igalloway/airy_docs/docs/cranium/compute/navqplus/setup.md

     nmcli device wifi list
     ```

-    Or if running with `sudo` it will be the network preceeded with a star.
+    Or if running with `sudo` it will be the network preceded with a star.

 ### OPTIONAL - Configuring System Hostname, Username or Password